-What Can a Handyman Do in Washington, Arkansas?
+What Can a Handyman Do Without a License in Washington, Arkansas?

 In Arkansas, a handyman can generally work without an Arkansas contractor license only when the total job cost stays under the state contractor licensing threshold; above that threshold, the state requires a contractor license/registration through the Arkansas Contractors Licensing Board (ACLB).
 Separate state trade licensing still applies for electrical, plumbing, and HVAC/refrigeration work regardless of job size, and most jobs will also require local building permits even if you are “license-exempt” as a contractor.